sphenlee/waterwheel/docs/internals.md

 *Trigger Update* message to the **Trigger Processor** which will wake up any sleep and allow the potentially modified triggers to be applied immediately.

+> TODO: API also send messages to the **Token Processor**

+> TODO: Messages now go over a RabbitMQ queue and get routed by a new
+> process in the scheduler

+> TODO: API receives heartbeats from the workers - these should get stored
+> in the database for consistency when scaling up the API

 ## Worker

-The worker is much simpler than the server and only runs two distinct tasks.
+The worker is much simpler than the scheduler and only runs two distinct tasks.

 ### Work Processor